Mikael-Braun/CyberSecurity/PicoCTF/README.md

 ## Learning Resources & Tools
 - picoCTF provides tutorials and a learning portal for new participants.
 - Recommended beginner tools: a Linux VM, Python 3, Wireshark, Ghidra (or radare2), Binary Ninja (if available), and basic command-line utilities.
-- Community writeups (after attempting a challenge) and official tutorials are valuable for learning — follow spoiler etiquette.
+- Community writeups (after attempting a challenge) and official tutorials are valuable for learning, follow spoiler etiquette.

 ---